rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

-- I am **not currently interviewing** with other companies because I wanted to focus on securing a position with your company.
-Your company has a better reputation, according to my research.
-Besides, I believe my skills and projects are more consistent to your needs than others.
+- I am **not currently interviewing** with other companies because I believe that your company has a better reputation, according to my research.
+Besides, I believe my skills and values are more consistent to your needs than others.

 #### **What is your ideal company?**